The directed landscape: The directed landscape

 for universal constants $c$ and $d$. \end{lemma}

+In the statement of Lemma \ref{L:mod-sk}, using $\chi$ rather than the spatial difference $\xi = ||(x_1, y_1) - (x_2, y_2)||$ may seem a bit strange.
+The best way to see why this is the right choice is to observe that $\chi$ is invariant under the skew transformations in Lemma \ref{L:land-props}, whereas $\xi$ is not.

+Throughout the proof, $c$ and $d$ are constants that may change from line to line. \begin{proof} First, $\scrL$ and $\scrK$ satisfy all symmetries of Lemma \ref{L:land-props} for symmetries that preserve the set $S$, so we may use these to simplify the proof.
+Observe that the time stationarity, spatial stationarity and skew stationarity transformations in Lemma \ref{L:land-props} will not affect the quantities $\chi, \tau$.
+Because of this, we can take $t_2 = x_2 = 0$ (by time and spatial stationarity), and then $y_2 = 0$ (by skew stationarity).
+This implies that $\hat x_2 = \hat y_2 = 0$ as well.

-Throughout the proof, $b, c$ and $d$ are universal constants that may change from line to line. \begin{proof} We will first change spatial coordinates and then change time coordinates.
-By Lemma \ref{L:airy-tails} applied twice, we have bound
+To get the bound in this case, we will first change spatial coordinates and then change time coordinates.
+By the tail bound on two-point distributions of the Airy process, Lemma \ref{L:airy-tails}, applied twice, we have the bound

-This used the fact that $\scrK$ has rescaled stationary Airy sheet marginals.
-The upper bound on $\xi$ comes from the fact that Lemma \ref{L:airy-tails} (after Airy sheet rescaling) can only be applied when $\ell \ge 7 \de^{-1} \xi^{3/2}$.
+This uses the fact that $\scrK$ has rescaled stationary Airy sheet marginals.
 We now bound the difference when we change time.
-Without loss of generality, assume that $s_1 \le s_2$.
-By the triangle inequality, it suffices to show that
+By the triangle inequality on $\mathbb R$, it suffices to show that both

-are bounded by $ce^{-dm^{3/2}}$.
+are bounded above by $ce^{-dm^{3/2}}$.
 We will just bound the first term, as the second term can be bounded similarly.
-For this, we assume that $s_2 > s_1$, else this is $0$.
-We first consider the case $x_2 = y_2 = 0$.
+For this, by symmetry we may assume $s_2 > s_1$.
 By the metric composition law for $\scrL$, we have that

 By Lemma \ref{L:airy-max}, we have that